-Sludge Shall mean waste containing varying amounts of solids that are removed from water and wastewater through treatment by physical, chemical, or biological processes interfere with the operation or efficiency of a wastewater treatment facility due to an excessive concentration of any given constituent or due to an excessive rate of flow in a reduced period of time or at intermittent intervals.
-Slug shall also mean any discharge of water, wastewater or industrial waste which contains a concentration of any given constituent or a rate of flow that exceeds more than five times the average twenty-four (24) hour concentration or flow during normal operation for any period of duration longer than fifteen (15)
+Shall mean any discharge of water, wastewater or industrial waste that will interfere with the operation or efficiency of a wastewater treatment facility due to an excessive concentration of any given constituent or due to an excessive rate of flow in a reduced period of time or at intermittent intervals.
+Slug shall also mean any discharge of water, wastewater or industrial waste which contains a concentration of any given constituent or a rate of flow that exceeds more than five times the average twenty-four (24) hour concentration or flow during normal operation for any period of duration longer than fifteen (15) minutes.